rfq13/nuxt-ssr-sb-admin-2/README.md

-# Nuxtjs Starter with SB Admin 2 template
+# SSR with Nuxtjs Starter with SB Admin 2 template

 ## Build Setup